Nidhi9665/gray-matrix/README.md

 # gray-matrix
 this is my first git-repo
 <br>
-author-nidhi gupta at gray matrix
+author-nidhi (aditya) gupta at gray matrix